mongodb/docs/source/includes/automation-configuration-monitoringVersions.rst

        uncompressed, including the current log file.
 The default is ``5``.
        In earlier versions of |mms|, this field was named ``maxUncompressed``.
 The earlier name is still recognized, though the new version is preferred.
+To update, see the :ref:`monitoringAgentConfig
+       <update-monitoring-or-backup-agent-via-api>` endpoint.

    * - ``monitoringVersions.logRotate.percentOfDiskspace``
      - number
      - *Optional*.
 The maximum percentage of total disk space all log files should take up before deletion.
 The default is ``.02``.
+       To update, see the :ref:`monitoringAgentConfig
+       <update-monitoring-or-backup-agent-via-api>` endpoint.